INFORMSJoC/2019.0902/README.md

 https://github.com/pymoso/PyMOSO.
 Please go there if you would like to get a more recent version or would like support**

-PyMOSO is software for solving multi-objective simulation optimization (MOSO) problems and for creating, comparing, and testing MOSO algorithms.

 ## Cite

 To cite this software, please cite the [paper](https://doi.org/10.1287/ijoc.2019.0902) using its DOI and the software itself, using the following DOI.